cveras33/project-1-group-6/progress_notes.md

 ### Chloe
 - Setting up base class to get spotify authorization to retrieve API access code
   - Base class will allow easy regeneration of access code (possibly even regenerate on its own after expiration)

+### Saroja
+-

 # Finding the Popularity by Country